 Trying to navigate all of this insurance jargon and regulations is difficult and time consuming.
 That’s why finding someone you trust to design and manage your plan is a good idea.
 Save time and money with a trusted ICHRA administrator like Take Command Health, so you can sleep easy at night knowing that your plan is following the regulations from A-Z.

 About Take Command Health

 Take Command Health is a recognized leader in QSEHRA administration and small business HRA tax strategy.
 We were at the forefront of the new ICHRA administration regulations and responded with our own comprehensive and exclusive research to the proposed regulations.
 In addition, we were the only HRA provider invited to Washington when the new regulations were passed.
 Our team is passionate about HRAs and the impact they can have on small business.

-Chat with our team with any questions you may have about HRA tax-friendly benefits or check out our new ICHRA Guide for more information on its background, requirements, and rules.
+Chat with our team with any questions you may have about HRA tax-friendly benefits or check out our awesome ICHRA FAQ post or our new ICHRA Guide for more information on its background, requirements, and rules.